 IV.
-Application Submittal Process
+Application Submittal Process Steps

-The process steps will differ depending on the age of the property and absence or presence of leadbased paint.
+The process steps will differ depending on the age of the property and the absence or presence of asbestos, lead-based paint, radon, and/or mold.
 Regulatory environmental requirements must be adhered to as applicable when undertaking the application process.